How DCFR Supports the Rocky Mountain Region

 PARTNER ORGANIZATIONS AND INSTITUTIONAL LINKAGES:

 Since 1995, the Pacific Council has hosted exchanges on issues of international importance, convened experts and working groups to address pressing policy challenges, and built a network of globally-minded members across the West Coast and the world.
-Today the Pacific Council's roster includes current and former diplomats, industry leaders, media representatives, politicians, and scholars.
-Find out more about the Pacific Council on International Policy at https://www.pacificcouncil.org/
+Find out more about the Pacific Council on International Policy.

-DCFR, on behalf of a generous donor, provides two full-paid member Fellowships to rising scholars from the Josef Korbel School of International Studies at the University of Denver.
-Both fellows are selected through a competitive process and drawn from the ranks of graduate students.
+DCFR, on behalf of a generous donor, provides three full-paid member Fellowships to a mix of students from the Josef Korbel School of International Studies at the University of Denver and young professionals from the Front Range.